 1993-2002 I spent a lot of time with my 5 children, coaching sports for 15 years, CCD, Boy Scouts, camping, you know the routine.
 As a Senior Project Manager, I was given a new challenge working on EPA’s Superfund projects, first in Stratford, CT, then planned, designed and started the clean-up of New Bedford Harbor.
 The New Bedford Team was awarded for reducing the project cost by $308 million for a $900 M Project, and reduced the schedule by six (6) years.
 I retired in May 2002 after a very rewarding and challenging career with a lot of great professionals, having received many "Outstanding Performance" Awards.

 2002-2020 I thought my career was finished, moved just north of Worcester (1,000 feet above sea level!), and became active with the Knights of Columbus.
 Then in 2019 Sea Level Rise raised its ugly head, and I was off to the races!
 Yes, I was blessed with the support of two beautiful, talented and loving Christian Wives.
-I lost Brenda Joyce from the Maine Woods, and am now enjoying Mary Elizabeth (Betty) from Marlborough, MA and 20 Grandchildren.
+I lost both to cancer: Brenda Joyce from the Maine Woods, and Mary Elizabeth (Betty) originally from Marlborough, MA , and now enjoy 20 Grandchildren.
 Life is good!